Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: GP and kernel ridge regression for data-driven control

-with probability $0.95^{n_x(n_x+n_u)}$.
-We refer to equations (17)-(21) in \cite{GP_RobCon} for an LFR for the linearized dynamics \eqref{Linearized_GP} and to Theorem 1 in \cite{GP_RobCon} for a robust linear state-feedback synthesis with $\mathcal{H}_2$ performance by solving an SDP with LMI constraints.
+The posterior mean function $\mu'_i(\xi_\text{e})$ and the covariance matrix $\Xi_i'(\xi_\text{e})$ can be found in \cite{GP_RobCon} (equation (10) and (11)).
+Thus, \cite{GP_RobCon} can conclude on a probabilistic set membership for the Jacobian matrix $\frac{\partial f}{\partial \xi}\Big|_{\xi_\text{e}}$.
+We refer to equations (17)-(21) in \cite{GP_RobCon} for an LFR for the linearized dynamics and to Theorem 1 in \cite{GP_RobCon} for a robust linear state-feedback synthesis with $\mathcal{H}_2$ performance by solving an SDP with LMI constraints.
 Moreover, \cite{GP_RobCon} suggests possible extensions by learning the operating point $\xi_\text{e}$ from the learned GP of $\Phi$, updating the GP by additional data to improve the control performance, not full state measurements, and tracking control.

-We emphasize that \cite{GP_RobCon} elaborates a Bayesian inference on the system dynamics, and therefore the data-generating $\Phi(x,u)$ is a sample from a GP.
-Since the controller from \cite{GP_RobCon} (Theorem 1) robustly asymptomatically stabilizes the set of all Jacobian matrices \eqref{Cred_Jac}, the controller asymptomatically stabilizes the nonlinear system if its Jacobian matrix sampled from \eqref{GP_Jac} is contained within the credibility region \eqref{Cred_Jac}.
+We emphasize that \cite{GP_RobCon} elaborates a Bayesian inference on the system dynamics, and therefore the data-generating $f(x,u)$ is a sample from a GP.
+Since the controller from \cite{GP_RobCon} (Theorem 1) robustly asymptotically stabilizes the set membership of the Jacobian matrix, the controller asymptotically stabilizes the nonlinear system if its Jacobian matrix sampled from \eqref{GP_Jac} is contained within this set.
 But in fact, no guarantees regarding the region of attraction and the performance of the closed loop can be deduced because the high order nonlinearities are neglected for the synthesis.
-Contrary, \cite{Fiedler} interoperates the nonlinearity within the synthesis, and thereby can, e.g., guarantee closed-loop performance and a region of attraction.
+Contrary, \cite{Fiedler} incorporates the nonlinearity within the synthesis, and thereby can, e.g., guarantee closed-loop performance and a region of attraction.
 For that reason, the procedure of \cite{GP_RobCon} is not suitable for determining dissipativity properties.
 Furthermore, instead of deriving an inference on the Jacobian linearization by first learning a GP, one could also directly receive the Jacobian from data following the polynomial approximation in Section~\ref{Sec_SRNL} for a TP with $\omega=\xi_\text{e}$ and $k=1$. \\

-\textbf{\cite{Persis_kernel}} presents a second approach to stabilize a nonlinear system by mainly focusing on the linear part of a kernel ridge regression.
+{\cite{Persis_kernel}} presents a second approach to stabilize a nonlinear system by mainly focusing on the linear part of a kernel ridge regression.
 More specifically, \cite{Persis_kernel} considers the nonlinear dynamics

 with unknown nonlinear drift $f(x)$ and unknown input matrix $B$.
 To infer on the drift, data $\{{y}_i,{x}_i\}_{i=1}^{S}$ with $y_i=f(x_i)$ of the system without exciting input $u=0$ have to be measured.
 Applying \eqref{Set_mem_kernel} for each row implies under Assumption~\ref{AssKernel} the uncertain system representation